-Mancini's 3-run HR in 11th lifts O's over Pirates, 9-6, after he ties game with 2-run shot in 9th
+Mancini's 3-run homer in 11th lifts O's over Pirates, after he ties game with 2-run shot in 9th

 Jackson gave the Orioles 2 2/3 innings of relief in his debut, allowing two runs on three hits (including a home run) with a pair of walks and a strikeout.
 Left-hander Richard Bleier recorded the final out of the ninth inning.

-In total, the bullpen gave the Orioles 8 1/3 innings of relief, allowing two runs on six hits.
+In total, the bullpen gave the Orioles 8 1/3 innings, allowing two runs on six hits.

 “I’ll think back about the outing by Mike Wright that kind of stemmed the tide some,” Showalter said.